 The second half of the decade saw more of the same.
 Lonza continued to make acquisitions in areas such as biotech and biopharmaceuticals while selling selected chemical assets.
 It expanded its life-science platform via acquisitions and grew its cell biology platform.
 It also improved its offerings for the growing viral vaccine, gene therapy and biotherapy markets as well as contract research and custom biologics.
 Reflecting a globalized economy and Lonza’s increasingly strong multinational presence, this growth was driven across countries ranging from Canada to China and the UK to Israel.

+Lonza began the decade as a knowledge economy company, and ended it as a global biotech leader.
 The continued push into biotech (while divesting extraneous businesses) made good sense strategically.
 Biotechnology gained commercial momentum slowly in the 1990s, but really began to deliver in the 2000s.
-As the decade closed, it was widely viewed a key future industry.
+As the decade closed, it was widely viewed as a key future industry.

 One of the best illustrations of the advances in biotech is the cost of sequencing a single human genome (one person’s DNA).
 In 2001, the total expense was more than $100 million, but by the end of 2011, it was below $10,000.
 This set a precedent for the commercialization of medical technology, which would continue to grow at pace in the years that followed.